Christine Hutchinson: Biography

 Christine is also a respected magician and performer and toured widely during the 1980s and 1990s both throughout Australia as well as overseas.
 Her touring shows included "Wait a Minim...There's Something Up My Sleeve", "Out of the Hat" and "Grand Fairies Ball" (all directed by Gilli Farrelly a.k.a.
 Gilly McInnes).
 Christine performed an estimated 8000 shows during these touring years.

 From 1993, Christine was a part of the ABC for Kids stable of performers and wrote her two solo albums for ABC/EMI.
 Out Of The Hat (1993) was produced by Ian Blake, with songs by herself, Blake and Mike Jackson.
 Grand Fairies Ball (1996) was produced by Justin McCoy.
 Christine wrote a third solo album, Magical Menagerie (2009), which she produced with Julian Gough and self-distributed on SoundCloud.

 During the 1990s, she co-wrote and performed on many albums with various friends on various labels, including Festival, BMG and PolyGram.
 She also ran a booking agency for acts Australia-wide.
 Some of her artists included friends Monica Trapaga, Jan Wositzky (The Bushwackers) and Hot Dog (members of rock band, The Angels).

 In 2000, Christine started a law degree at La Trobe University in Melbourne.
 She practised at law firms Deacons and Norton Rose Australia.
 Between 2010 and 2014 she worked as a judge's associate at the County Court in Melbourne for Judge Jane Patrick.
 In 2014, Christine took a job as a teacher of legal studies and musical performance at Aitken College in Melbourne's North where she taught until the end of 2018.
 She is now semi-retired and teaches piano and music theory from her home studio in Melbourne and conducts community choirs in Melbourne's inner North.

 Personal life

-In the mid-1990s, she and her husband, Peter had two sons, Rory and Noah.
+In the mid-1990s, she and her husband, Peter had two sons.
 She toured (with the children) extensively during the 1990s on promotional theatrical tours with shows of the same name.
 Christine toured in an old ambulance called "Arthur" and mostly drove across Australia by herself or with the children and their Nanna.
 When her children were of school age, Christine stopped touring and managed/booked artists from her Melbourne-based agency, Hat Trick Productions.